MatthewSavitt/3ds-vJoy-controller/README.md

  - touch_max_x = 314
  - touch_min_y = 5
  - touch_max_y = 234
  - please adjust these to your optimal settings.
 They are found in serverTouchKeyboard.py, near the top.
-Edit using a program such as idle or sublime text.
+Edit using a program such as IDLE or Sublime Text.

 <buttons; cpad x; cpad y; touch active?; touch x; touch y>
 - First integer will be interpreted as pressed buttons binary formatted